mozilla/blurts-server/README.md

 At the end of a test suite, coverage info will be sent to [Coveralls](https://coveralls.io/) to assess coverage changes and provide a neat badge.
 To upload coverage locally, you need a root `.coveralls.yml` which contains a token – get this from another member of the Monitor team.

-End-to-End tests use Playwright and can be run via `npm run e2e`.
-[E2E-How-To](https://github.com/mozilla/blurts-server/src/e2e) for more info.
+The [functional tests](https://github.com/mozilla/blurts-server/src/functional-tests) use Playwright and can be run via `npm run functional-tests`.

 #### Test Firefox Integration